allixsenos/passwds-ninja-web/README.md

 # passwds.ninja
-## the pronounceable passwords generator
+## The Pronounceable Passwords Generator

 The passwds.ninja website, including the password generation javascript.
 All password generation happens in the browser.